alsino/creative-applications-ml/README.md

 This workshops draws heavily on the friendly open source projects [ml5.js](https://ml5js.org/) and [p5.js](https://p5js.org/), which you should check out.

 A special and big shoutout to [Yining Shi](https://github.com/yining1023) who developed many of the materials provided here.
-The curriculum of this workshop was heavily inspired by Yining's introductiory course on machine learning at the School of Machines in the summer of 2019 and her [Machine Learning for the Web's](https://github.com/yining1023/machine-learning-for-the-web) class at ITP.
+The curriculum of this workshop was heavily inspired by Yining's introductiory course on [Bots and Machine Learning](https://schoolofma.org/bots) at the School of Machines in the summer of 2019 and her [Machine Learning for the Web's](https://github.com/yining1023/machine-learning-for-the-web) class at ITP.

 ![Workshop teaser](https://github.com/alsino/creative-applications-ml/blob/master/assets/img/intro.jpeg)